Cash drawer

 What to configure in FireMenu

-- On the Sunmi printer row that has the drawer physically connected, turn on Cash drawer.
+- On the printer row that has the drawer physically connected, turn on Cash drawer.
 If you have several printers, enable the drawer on only the one that actually drives that cable.

 Opening the drawer from the POS